jongiddy/onc/README.md

-Run a Docker container, with the current directory mounted.
+Run a Docker container, as the current user, with the current directory mounted.

 Create a separate `HOME` directory in `onc-home` that can be used between runs.